Select Page

 2.2 Exhibitions and Memorials

-There are also specific memorial sites within Sachsenhausen, such as the Jewish Memorial Site, the Soviet Special Camp Memorial, and the Path of the SS.
-These sites provide deeper insights into the experiences of specific groups and events that took place within the camp.
+Sachsenhausen/Buchenwald also has other concrete very special sites such as Jewish Memorial Site, Soviet Special Camp Memorial, and the Path of the SS.
+These sites give more understanding of the affliction of certain groups and occurrences that were within the camp.

 3. Takeaways and Lessons